 The impala’s social organization allows it to adapt to environmental conditions.
 When food is plentiful, males become territorial, shepherding females about their land.
 In dry periods, territories are abandoned as herds must travel farther to find food.

 A surprised impala herd will leap about in what appears to be a disorganized way.
-However, this reaction actually helps keep the herd together.
+However, this reaction helps keep the herd together.
 Initially, an individual impala leaps up, casting about from left to right, bringing individuals into contact with each other.
-High jumps also allow impalas to release signals from the fetlock scent gland in midair.
-This scent is easier for a rapidly running impala to pick up.
+High jumps also allow impalas to release signals from the fetlock scent gland in midair, easier for a rapidly running impala to pick up.